After trying to paint some jars to look like vintage mason jars

 even though you might have some imperfections on your

-painted jars using the "inside job" as noted above or
+painted jars using this "inside job" as noted above or

 streaks using the "paint on the outside of the jar" method...

 (These jars were done by painting on the outside of the jar then baking)

 ...when you get water and flowers in the jars those

 So is this the "perfect mason" jar paint technique?

 Well, not when I do it but I will say that it IS